THE DIFFERENCE BETWEEN STUDYING FOR EXAMS AND LEARNING TO TREAT PATIENTS - BOTH ARE WORLDS APART!!

 Right now, the only thing that’s different between you and me is that I dared to dream and I was determined to make that dream come true.
 I believe everyone has immense potential inside of themselves and also enough to offer to help others.
 Imagine a world where every individual can share their knowledge with the rest of the world to form a collective energy and knowledge pool!

-I am a person with average intelligence, I would not call myself an extremely hard worker either, but I always kept my eyes on the prize and I never let myself slip away from it.
+I am a person with average intelligence, and I would not call myself a hard worker either, but I always kept my eyes on the prize and I never let myself slip away from it.
 Life is hard– marriage, children, finance, doing the things that need to be done may make the things that we want to do, more difficult, but not impossible.
 If this is the case then imagine the potential you have if you are intelligent, hard-working and focused!!!

 I completed MClinDent Prosthodontics from KCL which is ranked number 1 in the QS world ranking dentistry for 2020, the year I passed out.
 I had a strange realisation soon afterwards, that the prosthodontics I had been taught is already 15 years behind.
 By the time books are written and published, the information contained in it is nearly 2-3 years old and add to this the fact that most of our textbooks are around 15 years old, on average..
 I was baffled when I was exposed to what is happening in the real dentistry world.

-I have learned more from listening to intelligent and talented people in the field speaking about their techniques/toys/materials/ in the last 6 months, than all the knowledge gained in my 4 years of MClinDent.
+I have learned more from listening to intelligent and talented people in the field speaking about their techniques/dental toys/materials/ in the last 6 months, than all the knowledge gained in my 4 years of MClinDent.
 I have been trying to understand why this is the case, and I think I now know the answer.

 Consider this analogy– the MClinDent / BDS or any degree is like the process of growing a plant.
 The initial degree is like the seed, which needs to be planted firmly and nurtured into the tree we want it to become.
 The experience of clinical dentistry is the sunlight.
 The new courses /techniques that we learn is manure, the papers and journals we read are the pesticides, and each little bit we add to our learning shapes the growing plant, and all these elements together, give our Dentis-“tree”’ a perfect environment to flourish.
 Investing in yourself with all the right ingredients such as understanding the basics concepts and materials used in daily dentistry, along with evidence-based techniques and procedures is a must and should be the first path of learning taken towards being a good dentist.